Ableger von Pflanzen

 Common mistakes and how to avoid them

 • Overwatering: Waterlogging can lead to root rot.
-Keep the substrate moist but not wet.
+Keep the substrate of your cutting moist, but not wet.

 • Too little light: Make sure the cutting gets enough light, but not direct sunlight.

-• Impatience: Give the cutting time to form roots.
+• Impatience: Give the cutting time to develop.
 Avoid transplanting too early.

 Propagating plants through cuttings is an effective method of growing new plants.
 With a little patience and the right conditions, numerous plant species can be successfully propagated.
 Whether you are a gardening enthusiast or a houseplant lover, cuttings are an exciting and worthwhile technique that is suitable for both beginners and experienced gardeners.